-- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2014.
+- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2015.
 The actual payment of incentive compensation is shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table under "Executive Compensation" in this proxy statement.
-For the EPS objective under our Management Incentive Plan, there are threshold, target and maximum achievement payout levels that impact the final value of the award.
-Performance below the threshold yields no award.
-See the Compensation Discussion and Analysis contained herein for a discussion of incentive compensation for our Named Executive Officers.
-The Committee has sole discretion to determine whether to actually pay the entire permissible award, to decrease an award, or to defer payment of any award.
-The Committee is also authorized to establish additional conditions and terms of payment for awards, including the achievement of other or additional financial, strategic or individual goals, which may be objective or subjective, as it deems appropriate.
-The Committee may not waive the basic performance targets as to the business criteria chosen for any performance period.
-As Mr. Kane's employment began on June 2, 2014, he will receive a pro-rated amount of the final payout. - (2) In 2014, our Named Executive Officers were awarded 25% of their equity grants in the form of stock options, 25% in the form of restricted stock units with time-based vesting, and 50% in the form of performance-based restricted stock units with performance criteria for these latter awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital (ROIC-WACC).
-The performance-based units vest three years from the date of grant to the extent that the underlying performance targets have been met and the Named Executive Officer continues to be employed through the applicable vesting date.

-- (3) Amounts in this column represent restricted stock units awarded to our Named Executive Officers that fully vest three years from the date of grant. - (4) Stock options awarded to our Named Executive Officers are incentive stock options to the extent allowed by regulation and the balance are treated as nonqualified stock options.
+In 2015, in the opinion of our management and the Committee, the organization as a whole did not meet expectations in terms of financial performance and customer outcomes, and therefore the Committee determined not to pay our Named Executive Officers any compensation under the 2015 MIP.
+For additional information, see the Compensation Discussion and Analysis contained in the proxy statement.
+The Committee has sole discretion to determine whether to actually pay the entire permissible award, to decrease an award, or to defer payment of any award. - (2) In 2015, our Named Executive Officers were awarded 50% of their equity grants in the form of stock options and 50% in the form of performance-based restricted stock units with performance criteria for these latter awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital (ROIC).
+The performance-based units generally vest three years from the date of grant to the extent that the underlying performance targets have been met and the Named Executive Officer continues to be employed through the applicable vesting date. - (3) Stock options awarded to our Named Executive Officers are incentive stock options to the extent allowed by regulation and the balance are treated as nonqualified stock options.
 Stock options granted to our Named Executive Officers vest and become exercisable in equal annual one-third installments from the date of grant.
 The above options expire seven years from the date of grant.
-In the event of a Change in Control of the Company, as defined in the 2011 Stock Plan, all outstanding stock options become fully vested and immediately exercisable in their entirety (see the section entitled "Potential Payments Upon Termination or Change in Control of the Company" herein for further detail and for a quantification of the acceleration of stock options upon a Change in Control).
-The exercise price may be paid in cash or, at the discretion of the Committee, in shares of our common stock valued at the fair market value on the date of exercise or any combination thereof.
-Under our incentive stock plans, the Board may not reduce the exercise price for options or stock appreciation rights by re-pricing or replacing any option award. - (5) Options under our stock incentive plans cannot be granted at less than the Fair Market Value.
-The Fair Market Value, as defined in our stock incentive plans, is the average of the highest and lowest reported sales prices of our common stock in transactions reported on the composite tape by the NYSE on the grant date.
-The 2011 Stock Plan was approved by our Board of Directors and by our stockholders. - (6) Discloses the aggregate grant date fair value of restricted stock unit awards and stock option awards granted in the fiscal year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation Stock Compensation".
+In the event of a Change in Control of the Company, as defined in the 2011 Stock Plan, all outstanding stock options granted prior to July 2, 2015 (other than those granted to Mr. Broussard), become fully vested and immediately exercisable in their entirety (see the section entitled "Potential Payments Upon Termination or Change in Control of the Company" herein for further detail and for a quantification of the acceleration of stock options upon a Change in Control).
+Options granted to Mr. Broussard will vest upon a qualifying termination of employment following a Change in Control.
+The exercise price may be paid in cash or, at the discretion of the

+Committee, in shares of our common stock valued at the fair market value on the date of exercise or any combination thereof.
+Under our stock plans, the Board may not reduce the exercise price for options or stock appreciation rights by re-pricing or replacing any option award.

+- (4) Options under our stock plans cannot be granted at less than the Fair Market Value, defined in our stock plans as the average of the highest and lowest reported sales prices of our common stock in transactions reported on the composite tape by the NYSE on the grant date.
+Our stock plans were approved by our Board of Directors and by our stockholders. - (5) Discloses the aggregate grant date fair value of restricted stock unit awards and stock option awards granted in the fiscal year, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation Stock Compensation".

 Performance-based restricted stock unit awards are disclosed at target value, based upon the probable outcome of the performance conditions.